Spatial

 AI as a TOOL or an INSTRUMENT

-AI can be used as a practical tool, like a hammer or lever, to address specific problems or tasks such as playing chess, image recognition, or text generation.
-However, it is essential to also consider AI as an instrument comparable to a pen, paper, or violin.
-The main difference between a tool and an instrument lies in the interaction with the user's creativity.
-That is tools such as a lever or a motor.
-And instruments such as a typewriter or a computer can be easily distinguished when observed from how they are used.
+AI can be used as a practical tool, like a hammer or lever, to address specific problems or tasks, such as playing chess, image recognition, or text generation.
+However, it is also essential to consider AI as an instrument comparable to a pen, paper, or a violin.
+The primary distinction between a tool and an instrument lies in how they interact with the user's creativity.
+Those are tools such as levers or motors.
+And instruments such as a typewriter or a computer can be easily distinguished by their use.

 The instruments themselves have no particular use and are so generic that they require human interaction to articulate a result.